paullamar3/docker-knowthen-elm/ReadMe.md

 ## Work in progress ...

-So I've actually used this container (really version 0.1.0 but I'm redoing the exercises with this version now) to finish the first set of exercises.
+So I've actually used this container (version 0.1.2 as I write this) to finish the first three sets of exercises.
+No trouble thus far.
-Throughout the rest of the week I'll be finishing the rest of the course and will make fixes to the container whenever I run across something troublesome.
+Throughout the rest of the week I'll be finishing the rest of the course and will make fixes to the container whenever I run across something.
 Feel free to try this out and post any issues you find in my repository on *GitHub*.
-Be advised, however, that this project is just started and is "rough around the edges".
-Things should be more polished next week.

 ## I did this "for fun"